manticoresoftware/manticoresearch-javascript/README.md

-# manticoresearch
+# Manticore Javascript client

-Сlient for Manticore Search.
+Official client for Manticore Search.

 ❗ WARNING: this is a development version of the client.
 The latest release's readme is https://github.com/manticoresoftware/manticoresearch-javascript/tree/3.3.0